CLARIAH/wp6-ferdinandhuyck/docs/transcription_generated.md

 1. Features that have different values for different characters in the word, will have the last value encountered for the whole word.
 1. Formatting attributes, such as `rend=italic` (see below) will give rise to features `r_italic`.
-If a word is embedded in severel elements with `rend` attributes and different values for them, the word will get features `r_`*value* for all those values.
+If a word is embedded in several elements with `rend` attributes and different values for them, the word will get features `r_`*value* for all those values.
 But if different parts of the word are in the scope of different `rend` values, that information will be lost,